lrnv/cort/README.md

 install.packages("cort")
 ```

-The upstream developpement version can also be installed with :
+The upstream development version can also be installed with :

 ``` r
 devtools::install_github("lrnv/cort")